 Optional Toppings: Almond butter or Tj’s mixed nut butter, walnuts, and dried cranberries.

-Grease a bundt pan well and preheat oven to 375F.
+Grease a bundt pan very well and preheat oven to 375F.
+I find that butter works the best with greasing, don’t be shy with how much you use!
 Whisk wet ingredients in a bowl.
 In a separate bowl, mix the dry ingredients.
 Mix wet with dry and pour evenly into the greased bundt pan.
 Bake for 30-35 min or until a toothpick comes out clean.

 *To make 1 flax egg, use 1 tbsp ground flaxseed +2.5 tbsp water and let sit for 5 min.
 For this cake you will need a total of 2 tbsp ground flaxseed + 5 tbsp water and let sit for 5 min then add to the wet ingredients.
 Flaxseed is great source of fiber for a healthy GI.